alixbTCM/gameadventures/README.md

 * *maps*: All your map files
 * *public*: Static files like PDFs
 * *src*: Source files like scripts or PSDs.
+  * *modules*: Re-usable modules to help you build your scripts
   * *translations*: Translations files
   * *utils*: All pre-created functions to help you build your scripts
 * *tilesets*: All the tilesets used in your maps
+* *views*: All the html view to be included in your maps

-If you are going to create custom websites to embed in the map, please reference the HTML files in the `input` option in *vite.config.js*.
+NOTE : If you are going to create custom websites to embed in the map, please put it in the "views" directory.

+**NOTE : If you want to have more information in one of those folders, you can find a specific README.md inside it.**

 ## Requirements